 Threats may act on Channels

 Channels model the physical connections between two components.
 Allowing them to have multiple endpoints in 20.1 enabled to use them when modeling a bus.
-With this release of Security Analyst 2020.2, we have integrated them with Threats and Security Objectives.
+With this release of version 2020.2, we have integrated them with Threats and Security Objectives.
 As a result, channels may now be the target of a security consideration.
 For example, you may now let a flooding attack directly affect a channel and let it propagate to all its contained dataflows.
 Of course, the assistants are aware of them and make according suggestions for that.

 How to enable respective Suggestions in your existing Analysis?